 In 2019 the Cambridge Cluster housed approx. 456 small and large biomedical companies and over 3,000 in the IT and tech fields, with a combined turnover of £11bn.

 The sector enjoys strong government support and with record levels of private and public investment poured into biotech over the last decade, the sector’s position as a key strategic sector is set to continue after the COVID-19 pandemic.

 There is a lot more to the healthcare industry than just the big pharma.
 Areas with potential high growth are cell and gene therapy, orphan drugs, CRISPR gene editing, robotics, telemedicine, and AI.

-“After experiencing first hand last year’s Startup School, I believe this has been an extraordinary and immersive experience for participants.
+“After experiencing first hand the last three editions of Startup School, I believe this has been an extraordinary and immersive experience for participants.
 The breadth and depth of the science, the curiosity of them all and the leaps of thinking.
 It has been remarkable to see the ideas develop and emerge.